Our current studies include:

 - We have identifyied eosinophilia in the airways of Indigenous children with CSLD and bronchiectasis which has lead to changes in clinical management.

-- We have identified a dysfunctional cell mediated immune response to a common respiratory bacteria, non-typeable Haemophilis influenza, in children with CSLD.
+- We have identified a dysfunctional cell mediated immune response to a common respiratory bacteria, non-typeable Haemophilis influenzae, in children with CSLD.

 - Glaxo Smith-Kline